PaddlePaddle/docs/docs/design/data_type/float16.md

 - `__fp16` is supported as arithmetic type after ARMv8.2-A (currently, the only microarchitecture implementing ARMv8.2-A is ARM Cortex-A75, which is announced in May 2017.
 There seems to be no application processors currently available on market that adopts this architecture.
 It is reported that Qualcomm Snapdragon 845 uses Cortex-A75 design and will be available in mobile devices in early 2018).

 ### Libraries
-- [Eigen](https://github.com/RLovelett/eigen) >= 3.3 supports float16 calculation on both GPU and CPU using the `Eigen::half` class.
+- [Eigen](https://gitlab.com/libeigen/eigen) >= 3.3 supports float16 calculation on both GPU and CPU using the `Eigen::half` class.
 It is mostly useful for Nvidia GPUs because of the overloaded arithmetic operators using cuda intrinsics.
 It falls back to using software emulation on CPU for calculation and there is no special treatment to ARM processors.
 - [ARM compute library](https://github.com/ARM-software/ComputeLibrary) >= 17.02.01 supports NEON FP16 kernels (requires ARMv8.2-A CPU).
+See also [ARM NEON Intrinsics Reference](https://developer.arm.com/architectures/instruction-sets/intrinsics/).

 ### CUDA version issue
 There are currently three versions of CUDA that supports `__half` data type, namely, CUDA 7.5, 8.0, and 9.0.
-CUDA 7.5 and 8.0 define `__half` as a simple struct that has a `uint16_t` data (see [`cuda_fp16.h`](https://github.com/ptillet/isaac/blob/9212ab5a3ddbe48f30ef373f9c1fb546804c7a8c/include/isaac/external/CUDA/cuda_fp16.h)) as follows:
+CUDA 7.5 and 8.0 define `__half` as a simple struct that has a `uint16_t` data (see [CUDA Half Precision Intrinsics](https://docs.nvidia.com/cuda/cuda-math-api/cuda_math_api/group__CUDA__MATH__INTRINSIC__HALF.html)) as follows:
 ```
 typedef struct __align__(2) {
    unsigned short x;